usmaanalii/javascript/JavaScript30/analysis.md

 ### Using multiple classes for progressive effects

 In this project, an element needs to be displayed and faded in.
-It's initially given the `display: none`, which means it can't be faded in from this state.
+It's initially given the `display: none`, which means transitions can't be applied directly.

-By utilizing multiple classes and adding them sequentially, you can first add it to the page through a class with `display: block`, then add a second class with the desired transformation effect.
+By using multiple classes and adding them sequentially, you can first add the element to the page through a class with the property `display: block`, then add a second class with the desired transformation properties.

 This is shown, in the following code.